ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

   - Backspace both erases the character on paper with the correction tape and removes the previous character from memory.
   - You can delete a word or a line in memory.
   - You can automatically underscore a word.
+  - You can automatically center text on a line.
+  - A "smart" decimal tabulator backspaces automatically until you press the decimal point.

+This is a pretty good list for an early 1970s machine!

 ## Next steps